Provoleta

 Provoleta is an Argentine variant of provolone cheese described as "Argentine pulled-curd provolone cheese".
 It can be heated on a grill, or indoors in a cast-iron pan.
 The cheese is firm and can hold its shape when grilled.

-It was introduced in Argentina by Natalio Alba, a native of the Italian region of Calabria, who created this cheese inspired by typical cheeses of his region such as provola silana and caciocavallo, combining it with the tradition of Argentine asado.
+Description

+The Provoleta cheese, also known under the name Queso Provolone Hilado Argentino, is typically produced in small discs of 10 to 15 cm in diameter and 1 to 1.5 cm in height.
+The cheese is made by 'spinning' the dough, to ensure that the cheese is dense enough and stays in form when cooked on the grill.